At home

 I think it can also be explained by a combination of three factors.
 Firstly, Switzerland was quick to embrace the digital age, so it has a large number of potential targets despite its relatively small population.
 Secondly, high income levels make the Swiss attractive targets for cybercriminals.

-Add in users’ general sense of security, which makes them complacent about protecting their own online data, and this could be why Swiss people fall victim to cybercrime more often than other Europeans.
+Add in every individual user's general sense of security, which makes them complacent about protecting their own data, and this could be why Swiss people fall victim to cybercrime more often than other Europeans.

 In your view, are there any online threats that are being completely underestimated or that people don’t even know about?

-Katrin Sprenger: One of the most frequently underestimated threats is identity theft.
-That’s when criminals steal personal details such as your date of birth, address, and perhaps even a scan of your ID or birth certificate.
+Katrin Sprenger: One of the most underestimated threats is identity theft.
+That’s when criminals steal personal details such as your date of birth, address, and even scans of your ID or birth certificate.
 They can get hold of these relatively quickly if they succeed in hacking your e-mail account.
 Most of us have sent a scan of one of these documents by e-mail at some point.
 The criminals then piece together the victim’s identity and offer it for sale on the Darknet or can use it to conclude contracts in the victim’s name.
 Their main aim is to make money from these stolen identities.
+Here it's vital to have the right protection against cybercrime.

 Associated articles